gwpantazes/python101/README.md

 >>> print("Hello world!")
 Hello world!
 ```
 Good job!
-You just wrote a Python interpreted
+You just wrote a Python interpreted command, composed of the print function and a string constant.
+The print command returned nothing, but output the string to the screen.

+Lots of good things are happening!
+Let's continue!

 ## Comments (Ignoring code)
 If you want to write something into Python and have the intepreter ignore it, put a `#` hash symbol and anything following will not be run.
 This works both in the intepreter and in scripts.